arkumar57/Visitor-Vision/README.md

 - As a user, I am able to get a description of tourist places in the list.
 - As a user, I am able to get average Ratings for list of tourist Places.
 - As a user, I am able to get average Cost for visiting a list of tourist Places.
-- As a user, I am able to save the list of the tourist places.
+- As a user, I am able to save the list of the tourist places,
 - As a user, I am able to load the list of the tourist places.

+### Instructions for Grader

+- You can generate the first required action to the user story "Add a new tourist place of interest in the list of places." by clicking on the button visible as soon as you run the application.
+- You can generate the Second required action to the user story "save the list of the tourist places, " by clicking on the button visible as soon as you run the application.
+- You can "load the list of the tourist places, " by clicking on the button visible as soon as you run the application.
+- The Visual Component is visible on the background of the pop-up window as soon as you run the application.